Compliance Guides & Building Standards

 The permits get pulled before work starts — not when an inspector asks, not when a problem emerges.
 Before.
 A builder who tells you permits aren’t necessary for a significant renovation scope is either wrong about what your project involves or hoping you won’t find out until later.
 Neither is a good sign.

 Subcontractor licensing is something most homeowners never think to check.
 Wet area waterproofing has to be done by a licensed waterproofer.
-Electrical work by a licensed electrician.
+Electrical by a licensed electrician.
 Plumbing by a licensed plumber.
 Coordinating those trades — and making sure the handoffs between them are clean — is a core part of what a builder manages.
-If your renovation team is vague about who's doing the waterproofing and whether they're licensed, that's worth pressing on.

-Compliance documentation is the other thing that separates a properly run renovation from one you'll have problems with later.
+Compliance documentation is the other thing that separates a properly run renovation from one you’ll have problems with later.
 A compliant bathroom generates a paper trail: building permit, waterproofing certificate, electrical certificate of compliance, sometimes a plumbing compliance certificate.
 When the job finishes, that documentation should be handed to you.
-If it isn't — if the answer to “where are my certificates?” is a shrug — you don't have evidence that the work was done properly.
+If it isn’t, you don’t have evidence that the work was done properly — and that matters the day you sell or need to make a claim.

 Are you a licensed builder in [your state]?